TianzhengHU/BrainIB_coding/BrainIB_GIB/README.md

 ### Getting Started

-Please ensure that the device has a working environment。
+Please ensure that the device has a working environment (python 3.8.10)。

 #### Configuration requirements